Rehab Vs. Jail: Going To Rehab Instead Of Prison

 Most jails, which largely hold people who have not yet been convicted of a crime, don’t offer medical detox services.

-This can result in a highly uncomfortable and potentially life-threatening experience of withdrawal—especially for people addicted to alcohol, benzodiazepines, or opioids.
+This can result in a highly uncomfortable and potentially life-threatening experience of withdrawal—especially for people with alcohol, benzodiazepine, or opioid use disorders.

-Of the jails and prisons that do offer detoxification, most still don’t offer effective treatments beyond that—such as behavioral therapy, support groups, or medications for opioid addiction.
+Of the jails and prisons that do offer detoxification, most still don’t offer effective treatments beyond that, such as behavioral therapy, support groups, or medications for opioid use disorder.

 How Do You Go To Rehab Instead Of Jail Or Prison?